Andrewaziz99/Full_RESTFUL-API_Docker/README.md

 ## Usage

-1. You can create a person by entering a name and age and clicking the create button
+1. You can create a person by entering a name and age, gender and email and clicking the create button
 2. You can update a person by entering name, age and email and clicking the update button
-3. You can delete a person by entering an id and clicking the delete button
+3. You can delete a person by clicking the delete button